-Some good brands of locks to keep an eye out for when shopping are SecuRAM, S&G (Sergeant and Greenleaf), La Gard, Kaba Mas, and a few others.
+Some good brands of locks to keep an eye out for when shopping are SecuRAM, S&G (Sargent and Greenleaf), La Gard, Kaba Mas, and a few others.

 - E-Lock (Electronic Lock, Digital Lock) – Best for if you need quick access into your safe, whether that be to access it regularly, or if you intend on using this for your self protection weapons.

-Mechanical Lock (Dial Lock) – Best for people that keep their self protection weapon in a quicker access spot like a pistol box.
+- Mechanical Lock (Dial Lock) – Best for people that keep their self protection weapon in a quicker access spot like a pistol box.
 Good for people that don’t get into their safe often.

 Steel quality and thickness